Prerna13149/NLP_projects/README.md

 - Implement techniques to improve your classifier <br />

 ## P2 Summary <br />
 This project focuses on sequence labeling with Hidden Markov Models and Deep Learning models.
-The target domain is part-of-speech <br />
-tagging on English and Norwegian from the Universal Dependencies dataset. <br />
+The target domain is part-of-speech tagging on English and Norwegian from the Universal Dependencies dataset. <br />
 I performed the following steps: <br />
 - Performed basic preprocessing of the data <br />